ViralTexts/gtr-clusters/clusters/18510115-sn84026472-PrintersAndPrinting.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+shape fit for the public eye, which would other­
+wise have been cast aside as discreditable to its
 author.
 Many persons w ho condescend to il­
 lume the dark world w ith the sparklings of their
 genius through the columns of a newspaper,